yeojeongkim/61040-portfolio/psets/pset2.md

    - **purpose** ensure that only the owner user can access analytics
    - **principle** each short URL is associated with exactly one owner
    - **state**
-       - a set of ShortUrls with
+       - a set of shortUrls with
           - an owner User
    - **actions**
        - assignOwner (shortUrl, owner: User)